 Peters, Kimberly, 1968-

 Medical advancements have progressed to the point in which new organs can be printed from machines and placed in human beings giving them years more to live.
 Mechanical limbs are manufactured so that amputees can compete in the Olympic games.
 People who are born with a physical disability may be able to compensate through medical or surgical interventions, allowing for wider participation in society.
 These medical advancements challenge the way we define disability and more importantly how we define what is normal.
 For this paper, normal, or typical, will be defined as a person without a physical characteristic deviating from typical physiological development.

 Tag, Ruth, "Cochlear Implants: A Multi-perspective Look at a Powerful Controversy" (2015).
-WWU Honors Program Senior Projects.
+WWU Honors College Senior Projects.
 20.

 Cochlear implants; Deafness--Psychological aspects; Deafness--Social aspects; Public opinion

 Copying of this document in whole or in part is allowable only for scholarly purposes.
 It is understood, however, that any copying or publication of this document for commercial purposes, or for financial gain, shall not be allowed without the author’s written permission.